OmaStadi makes Helsinki better – do you know what participatory budgeting is?

 Record number of proposals submitted

-”OmaStadi is in class of its own because the people of Helsinki actively submit proposals and vote.
-Voting percentages in participatory budgeting initiatives on the international stage are usually limited to one percent or so, but in Helsinki, more than eight percent of the population has always taken part.
-That’s one of the reasons OmaStadi has attracted interest throughout the world,” said Verkka.
+“OmaStadi is in a class of its own because the people of Helsinki actively submit proposals and vote.
+That’s one of the reasons it has attracted so much attention throughout the world,” said Verkka.

 OmaStadi also stands out from many of its peers because Helsinki’s residents have so enthusiastically participated in the co-creation phase that follows the vote.
 During this phase, residents and experts from the city work as a team to refine the proposals into a feasible project plan.